-&lt;sup>13 The results also hold when a quadratic term is included for the wait time variable.
-See Table A2 in the appendix for these results.
+Interpreting these results causally requires assuming that there are no confounding variables excluded from the model.
+I test this assumption using placebo tests.
+Because the measure of 2012 line length is in terms of the average ZIP code wait, I can approximate the appendix for these results.
 The marginal effect is more than doubled when we include the reported wait times from only CCES respondents who voted in-person on Election Day.
 When a similar analysis using only early in-person CCES respondents, there is no effect.
 This probably results from the inability to distinguish between early and Election Day voters in the Catalist data, and the fact that most 2012 in-person voters cast their ballot on Election Day.

-&lt;sup>14 These predicted probabilities of turnout may seem high, given that the 2014 turnout among the voting eligible population was about 36% (McDonald, 2016).
+15These predicted probabilities of turnout may seem high, given that the 2014 turnout among the voting eligible population was about 36% (McDonald, 2016).
 Recall though that this analysis conditions on people who voted in 2012, when turnout was about 58%.
 If we assumed that all 2014 voters also voted in 2012, then the probability of a 2012 voter turning out in the midterm would have been roughly 62% (0.36/0.58).
-Relaxing this assumption would bring this estimate toward the range reflected in Fig. 1.
+Relaxing this assumption would bring this estimate toward the range reflected in Figure 1.